cloudquery/cloudquery/website/pages/docs/reference/source-spec.md

 # Source Spec Reference

-This goes through all the options available for source plugins' `spec` object:
+This goes through all the available options for the source plugin `spec` object:

 ## Spec